 We tried a bunch of different color schemes, including this one (below) that had a gray gradient that unfortunately made the design seem a little dated.
-I suggested moving more toward color blocking, like a screen print, and worked in that direction.
+I suggested moving more toward color blocking, like a screen print, and then worked in that direction.

 So that's the story of the birth of a logo.
 Fun to work on and make it come to life.
 It's very rewarding, too, to provide some value toward a business that celebrates its local history and industry.
-Go stop by 7 Locks Brewing next time you're in their neck of the woods.